daveyarwood/blog.djy.io/src/_drafts/fifo-narrator.md

 narrator while she performed, which would both highlight the relationship between humans and computers and add a little bit of humor to the performance.
-To make the pace of the conversation sound more natural, I would cue each portion of dialog from my laptop.
+To make the pace of the conversation sound more natural, I would cue each portion of dialogue from my laptop.

 # `say`